GRAINS-Soybean, corn futures slide as Brazilian harvest begins

 Soybean export sales totalled 599,100 tonnes, missing trade estimates for 700,000 to 1.24 million tonnes.

-(Reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; editing by Subhranshu Sahu, Jason Neely and Ramakrishnan M.)
+(Reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; editing by Subhranshu Sahu, Jason Neely, Ramakrishnan M. and Diane Craft)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))